 Take a look at our photographs and see all the wonderful learning that took place!

-Vegetable Exploration - Over the last couple of weeks, we have been reading stories that have vegetables in them.
+Over the last couple of weeks, we have been reading stories that have vegetables in them.
 We started off with the Supertato series and ended with Olivers Vegetables.
 The children have explored many different types of vegetables and this work will continue after the Easter Holidays - as we will be planting and growing our own.
 The children have asked if they can make and eat vegetable soup - so watch this space!!!
+We are also taking part in a pilot project called 'vegetable babies' and this has enabled us to developed different skills with the children through the use of vegetables as babies.
+We have been taking care of them, nurtuting them, learning about them and what type of vegetable they are.

 7-3-19 - World Book Day